neams-th-coe/cardinal/doc/content/tutorials/cht3.md

 In this tutorial, you will learn how to:

 - Couple NekRS to MOOSE for [!ac](CHT) for turbulent flow in a [!ac](TRISO) fuel unit cell
+- Couple NekRS to MOOSE for solving NekRS in non-dimensional form
 - Extract an initial condition from a NekRS restart file
 - Swap out NekRS for a different thermal-fluid MOOSE application, the [Thermal Hydraulics Module (THM)](https://mooseframework.inl.gov/modules/thermal_hydraulics/index.html)
 - Compute heat transfer coefficients with NekRS